Market intelligence for international student recruitment from ICEF

 The USA and Australia lead perceptions of most aspects with the UK leading in international student policies.
 Source: IDP Emerging Futures 7

-In fact, concerns around affordability are high that one in two students told IDP they would consider switching to another destination if it had lower savings requirements.
+In fact, concerns around affordability are so high that one in two students told IDP they would consider switching to another destination if it had lower savings requirements.

 The bottom line, says IDP, is that, "Students are driven by career development, job outcomes, and return on their investment when choosing where to study internationally.
 Employability is a critical priority, underscoring the need for institutions to strengthen career support and industry connections to enhance students’ international study experience."